FuturICT2/fin4-core/README.md

 Slack: todo

-# FInance 4.0 demonstrator | This repository
+# Finance 4.0 demonstrator | This repository
-This repository contains a backend server (written in Golang) and a web front-end (written in Elm)) of the Finance 4.0 demonstrator.
-THe blockchain system used to manage the tokens is Ethereum.
+This repository contains a backend server (written in Golang) and a web front-end (written in Elm) of the Finance 4.0 demonstrator.
+The smart contracts are written in Solidity for the Ethereum platform.

 # Contribute!
 We are looking for collaboration from the Open Source community.
 The project needs enhancements regarding code quality, documentation, and testing.
 To contribute to the project please take a look at [open issues](https://github.com/FuturICT2/fin4-core/issues).
 [Here](CONTRIBUTIONS.md) you can find more details on the architecture of the code and how to run the development environment on your local machine.